microsoft/vscode-docs/docs/copilot/prompt-crafting.md

 #### Top level comment

-Just as you would give a brief, high-level introduction to a coworker, a top level comment in the file you're working in can help Copilot understand the overall context of the pieces you will be creating.
+Just as you would give a brief, high-level introduction to a coworker, a top level comment in the file you're working in can help Copilot understand the overall context of the pieces you are creating.

 <!-- Example of a good and bad top level comment -->